What is Egg Donation?

 The first visit includes: consultation with our gynaecologist, medical tests (serology + smears + karyotype + blood tests + hormonology + sperm collection).
 At the time of the consultation, our gynaecologist will establish the protocol for you in advance.
 According to the stimulation protocol, you will know the date of the IVF and the transfer.

 During the treatment, a donor and a female patient are following a synchronization protocol.
 The donor takes the drugs for the growth of the follicles (oocytes), these are the hormonal injections.
 We will monitor the development of follicles.
 For IVF to be successful, it is necessary to obtain a few mature eggs during a menstrual cycle.
-This possibility is achieved by fertility drugs such as Puregon, Merional, Gonal, and others.
-These drugs help control the menstruation cycle and the maturation of the oocytes.
+These medicines help control the menstruation cycle and the maturation of the oocytes.
 The female patient also takes hormonal treatment which boosts the growth of the endometrium.

 Donor’s egg collection